artificialintelligencecolombia/ms_power_bi_24/05_data_analysis_viz_power_bi/02_types_of_visualizations/type_of_visualizations.md

 Line chart: trends over time
-Bar chart (including clustered, stacked, and 100% stacked variants) Column chart (vertical bar variants) * (use when x axis only needs up to 10 categories) Pie chart: proportions
+Bar chart (including clustered, stacked, and 100% stacked variants) Column chart (vertical bar variants) * (use when x axis only needs up to 10 categories) Pie chart: proportional data
 Scatter plot
 Heat map (Table heatmap and Matrix heatmap)
 Histogram
 Box and whisker plot
 Bubble chart
-Gauge chart (including radial and linear)
-Waterfall chart
-Funnel chart
-Treemap
-KPIs
+Gauge chart (including radial and linear): measures progress and total goal Waterfall chart: understanding of cumulative effects over time Funnel chart: displays a linear process that has sequential connected stages
+Treemap: proportional data
-Area chart: line chart with color in the area below the line Donut chart
+KPIs: track the performance of the metric against the target Area chart: line chart with color in the area below the line Donut chart: proportional data
-Combo chart (Line and column): combination of both charts Card and Multi-row card
+Combo chart (Line and column): combination of both charts Card and Multi-row card: displays the value of one or more data point Matrix
-Matrix
 Table: details

 ### Additional Standard Visuals

-Ribbon chart
-Decomposition tree
+Ribbon chart: stacked chart that vizualises data changes over time by rank Decomposition tree
 Key influencers
 Q&A visual